Come Visit Us !

 JuneBug has been the “wild ride” of both of our lives.
 We were each born to do what we are doing.
 We have hundreds of crazy stories from past weddings and events and have met a lot of fellow business owners, camper guests, wedding couples, neighbors and Creek Lounge attendees.

 It’s more than just a job to us.
 It’s become our identity.
-It’s like living in the painting that we’ve created.
+It’s like living in a painting that we’ve created.
 Not a day goes by without both of us appreciating where and how we live.
 The struggles we have gone through make it even sweeter.

-Although I get a lot of credit for coming up with the concept and building it all, none of it would have happen without my beautiful wife Charlene.
+Although I get a lot of credit for coming up with the concept and building it, none of it would have happen without my beautiful and very capable wife Charlene.
 There is no one else on the planet who could handle so many things as well as she does.
-We also have finally found a great crew to help us.
-(Elizabeth, Greta and Amelie) We want to adopt them all and never let them leave!
+She organizes the chaos I create :)

 Thanks for following along.
 I look forward to seeing you all in the spring.
 Let’s have a party:)